matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

               :cfg     {:msgs-on-firehose true}}))
 ```

-This function creates the component map, which is like a blueprint that tells the switchboard how to fire up the component.
-The UI part is done by calling `r/cmp-map`, which is the main function in the **systems-toolbox-ui** library.
+The `cmp-map` function creates the component map, which is like a blueprint that tells the switchboard how to fire up the component.
+The **UI** part is done by calling `r/cmp-map`, which is the main function in the **systems-toolbox-ui** library.
 Once the returned map is sent to the switchboard, a component will be initialized that renders the `mouse-view` function into the **DOM element** with the `"mouse"` ID.

 Next, let's have a look at the `mouse-view` function, which is responsible for rendering the UI component: